 Built in the 15th century, it has remained practically untouched, unlike all the other churches in the city.
 The architecture is extraordinary, with both interior and facades sculpted and redressed with multi-colored marble.
 Three sides are visible from the streets, whereas one side directly overlooks a little canal crossed by gondole.

-This small gem is hidden in Castello Area, the most authentic district of Venice.
-Once you have visited the church and admired the details carved into the marble, I suggest you stroll along the narrow streets and dive in all the off-the-beaten paths.
+This small gem is hidden in Castello, the most authentic district of Venice.
+Once you have visited the church and admired the details carved into the marble, I suggest you stroll along the narrow streets and dive into all the off-the-beaten paths.
 There you will see clothes hanging out to dry, butchers, and greengrocers.

 It’s an incredibly calm and quiet place and it’s hard to believe you’re not far away from Piazza San Marco.
 Cecilia suggests you to go the large field of San Giovanni e Paolo, to admire the majestic basilica and the wonderful entrance of the hospital with the same name.